[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 Ice skating in Quebec City

 What could be more magical than ice skating on Christmas day in old Quebec City?
-Christmas music plays from the speakers, and the city is packed with merry makers.
+Christmas music plays from the speakers, and the city is packed with merrymakers.
 Our favorite place for skating is the scenic Place D’Youville, which is located just outside the city walls.
 The rink is not very large, but it is free to use.
 Skate rentals are available onsite as well.

 Tip:

-Outside of the the old city of Quebec
+Outside of the Old city of Quebec

-Galeries de la Capitale mall
+Galeries de la Capitale Mall

 Quebec City Aquarium